proteusthemes/tabs-widget-for-page-builder/readme.txt

 Once you activate it, the "Tabs Widget for Page Builder" widget will be available in your Page Builder editor.

 == Changelog ==

+= 1.1.2 =
+*27 March 2016*

+* Improved the the front-end tab ids reg-ex, to remove special characters

+= 1.1.1 =
+*25 March 2016*

+* Fixed issue with front-end tab ids if the tab titles were not alphanumeric (Cyrillic  characters, for example)

 = 1.1.0 =
 *20 March 2016*